AmitKapilaCodeIns/memory-game/README.md

     ### Deployment to Github pages
     The site was deployed to GitHub pages.
 The steps taken to deploy are as follows:
     1. Log in to [Github](https://github.com/);
-    2. Navigate to [AmitKapilaCodeIns/tennis-club](https://github.com/AmitKapilaCodeIns/tennis-club) in the list of repositories;
+    2. Navigate to [AmitKapilaCodeIns/memory-game](https://github.com/AmitKapilaCodeIns/memory-game) in the list of repositories;
     3. In the GitHub repository, navigate to the Settings tab;
     4. In Settings scroll down to GitHub pages which opens in a new page;
     5. From the source section drop-down menu, select the Master Branch;
     6. Once the master branch has been selected, the page is automatically refreshed and a display indicates the successful deployment and the link to the address.
-       The live link can be accessed here: [Richings Tennis](https://amitkapilacodeins.github.io/tennis-club/index.html)
+       The live link can be accessed here: [Memory Game](https://amitkapilacodeins.github.io/memory-game/index.html)
     ### Cloning Repository Code locally
     -   To clone the repository code locally, follow these steps:
     1. Navigate to the Github repository you wish to clone;